apex/up-examples/pro/env-static/Readme.md

 ## Notes

-This example illustrates how environment variables are available at build time, so you may use `UP_STAGE`, `NODE_ENV` which is implied, or any custom env vars mapped to stages via `up env` to alter your builds on these values.
+This example illustrates how environment variables are available at build time, so you may utilize vars mapped to the stage you are deploying to alter configuration, client-side builds, and so on.
+Note that `UP_STAGE` and `NODE_ENV` by default will be the target stage name (`development`, `staging`, `production`).